 Museum of primitive arts quai Branly

-The museum of primitive arts, quai Branly or museum of arts and civilizations of Africa, Asia, Oceania and the Americas (non-Western).
-This new Paris museum is located in the 7th arrondissement of Paris not far from the Eiffel Tower, in the square occupied by the Ministry of Foreign Trade.
+The musée des arts premiers, quai Branly or museum of arts and civilizations of Africa, Asia, Oceania and the Americas (non-Western).
+This new Parisian museum is located in the 7th arrondissement of Paris not far from the Eiffel Tower, in the place that was occupied by the Ministry of Foreign Trade.
 It is located on the left bank of the Seine, just in front of the Eiffel Tower, and is surrounded by a large landscaped garden.

-The museum brings together the old ethnological collections of the Musée de l’Homme (Palais de Chaillot) and those of the National Museum of Arts of Africa and Oceania (located at the Porte Dorée).
+The museum brings together the former ethnology collections of the Musée de l’Homme (Palais de Chaillot) and those of the Musée national des arts d’Afrique et d’Océanie (located at the Porte dorée).

 The five-storey building comprises: